 "I'm asking you to reconsider taking treatment.
 With the health coverage your parents left you, I can assure you that payment won't be a problem," he said.
 "It would be your only chance."

 She didn't say it to be mean.
 She said it to be honest.
-"Some people are meant to die, Dr. Grant."
+"Some people are meant to die young, Dr. Grant."

 He looked at her, before silently sighing.
 "Just think about it," he said, scribbling something in her sheet.
-"You know my number in case you decide to change your mind."
+"You have my number in case you decide to change your mind."

 Her last one had to be big – it had to make a splash.
 So she went to the bridge, took off her shoes and hopped up on the ledge.